Vivek-04022001/documentation/docs/deployment/caching/restapi.md

 Those will be cached using a transient cache, lasting a few seconds or minutes.

 This gets covered by the `rulesetType` `plone.content.dynamic`.
-By default it is configured to cache in the browser for 10 seconds, and in the caching proxy server for 60 seconds.
+By default it's configured to cache in the browser for 10 seconds, and in the caching proxy server for 60 seconds.
 Its primary goal is to reduce the load and peak-load on the server.
 Also it reduces the impact of loading the same endpoint more than one time in one page.